Configuring HSRP

 Sets the priority level used to select the active router in an HSRP group.
 The level range is from 0 to 255.
 The default is 100.
 Optionally, this command sets the upper and lower threshold values used by vPC to determine when to fail over to the vPC trunk.
 The lower-value range is from 1 to 255.
 The default is 1.
 The upper-value range is from 1 to 255.
 The default is 255.

-Customizing HSRP in HSRP Configuration Mode
+Customize HSRP in HSRP configuration mode

 You can optionally customize the behavior of HSRP.
 Be aware that as soon as you enable an HSRP group by configuring a virtual IP address, that group becomes operational.
 If you enable an HSRP group before customizing HSRP, the router could take control over the group and become the active router before you finish customizing the feature.
 If you plan to customize HSRP, you should do so before you enable the HSRP group.